By FRANCK MERCURIO

 With ample street parking and multiple public transportation options, West Town has become a convenient and appealing art outpost.
 And with new restaurants and amenities continuing to move to the neighborhood, Chicago’s newest gallery district is becoming a destination to spend an afternoon or evening enjoying a meal and viewing art.

 West Town’s general boundaries are considered Bloomingdale to Kinzie; the Chicago River to Kedzie.
-Neighborhoods within West Town also include: East Village, Humboldt Park, Kinzie Industrial Corridor, Noble Square, Smith Park, Ukrainian Village, and Wicker Park.
+Neighborhoods within West Town also include: East Village, Humboldt Park, Kinzie Industrial Corridor, Noble Square, Smith Park, Ukrainian Village, and Wicker Park and nearby River West.

 For the purpose of identifying this new gallery center, we consider the West Town-ish arts boundaries to be between Augusta and Lake and the River to Western